kmoyung/BENG-183/Homework1.md

 **d.
 If exactly "y" exons are to be retained in the final transcript, how many proteins can be created?
 (5 pts)**

-There are yPx proteins possible.
-(P for permutation)
+There are y C x proteins possible.
+(C for combination)

 ### Question 6 (30 points)